-Article 2 (Amendment of the Narcotics Act)
+Article 2 (Amendment of the Medicines and Poisons Act 2014)

-Section 1 stipulates that the Narcotics Act is to be amended such that the medication sodium pentobarbital is entered in the alphabetical list which contains substances which have been approved for marketing and prescription.
+Section 1 stipulates that the Medicines and Poisons Act 2014 is to be amended such that the medication sodium pentobarbital is entered in the list which contains substances which have been approved for marketing and prescription.
 It is explicitly established that this medication may be prescribed by medical doctors in a dosage of up to 20 g for the purpose of accompanied suicide by organisations.
-It is also stipulated that neither the prescription nor the medication should be made available to an individual but only to a competent organisation.
+It is also stipulated that neither the prescription nor the medication should be made available to an individual, but only to a competent organisation.
 Additionally, the section leaves room for other substances than sodium pentobarbital, with similar effect, to be used, if sodium pentobarbital becomes shorted or unavailable for any reason.
 This is necessary because pharmaceutical companies could, on purpose or for any other reason, stop supplying sodium pentobarbital.

-Section 2 imposes upon the Federal Government the task of accordingly amending the Regulations for the Prescription of Narcotics / Psychotropic substances within three months of the promulgation of this Act.
+Section 2 imposes upon the Western Australian Government the task of accordingly amending the Regulations for the Prescription of Narcotics / Psychotropic substances within three months of the promulgation of this Act.